Ph.D., Computer Engineering, The University of Texas at Austin, 1998

 Luis Sanchez Tapia is working in audio-visual speech recognition for unconstrained environments using deep learning methods.

 Venkatesh Jatla, “ is currently pursuing his PhD with Computer Engineering, University of New Mexico.
-He is current Assistant Director of IVPCL Lab and is involved in multiple projects.
 His area of focus include Video Compression, Video analysis, Video delivery and Image Analysis. ,”